MarcinSwierczynski/marcinos.github.com/_posts/2016-03-12-migrating-spring-boot-application-to-docker.markdown

 So what is it all about?

 * `FROM java:8` defines an image our app image will be based on.
-In this case it’s an image contains Java 8.
+In this case it’s an image that contains Java 8.
 * `VOLUME /tmp` defines a directory where our application can write into
-* `ADD smog24.jar app.jar` adds a JAR with our app to the final image and name it `app.jar`
+* `ADD smog24.jar app.jar` adds a JAR with our app to the final image and names it `app.jar`
 * `RUN bash -c 'touch /app.jar'` updates the jar modification time
-* `ENTRYPOINT ["java","-Djava.security.egd=file:/dev/./urandom","-jar","/app.jar"]`executes our jar, with `urandom` as Tomcat entropy source to [reduce Tomcat startup time][5]
+* `ENTRYPOINT ["java","-Djava.security.egd=file:/dev/./urandom","-jar","/app.jar"]` executes our jar, with `urandom` as Tomcat entropy source to [reduce Tomcat startup time][5]

 Now that we have everything ready, we can build our image.